Expectation and job roles |

 - provide specialist advice to practitioners, both actively and reactively, including clarification on national and local organisational policies, legal issues, e.g. relating to care orders or criminal investigations, and the management of complex safeguarding of children and young people situations

-- possess expertise and communication skills to enable provision of supervision in safeguarding children and young people and children and young people in care , and engagement in peer supervision, and leads or ensures appropriate reflective practice is embedded in local organisations, including peer review for safeguarding children and young people
+- possess expertise and communication skills to enable provision of supervision in safeguarding children and young people and children and young people in care, and engagement in peer supervision, and lead or ensure appropriate reflective practice is embedded in local organisations, including peer review for safeguarding children and young people

 Health care staff at this level should:

-- possess clinical expertise and knowledge to offer clinical advice in complex cases
+- possess clinical expertise and knowledge to offer clinical advice in complex safeguarding cases

 - be able to elicit, understand and consider the views of a child or young person and how these should be included in the service providing child protection medical examinations

-- enable trauma informed care embedded in practice acknowledging consequences of adverse childhood experiences and impact of child safeguarding
+- enable trauma-informed care to be embedded in practice acknowledging consequences of adverse childhood experiences and impact of child safeguarding

 - support partnership working with social care and offer constructive challenge where safeguarding needs are not being met